operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 ## Proposed Solution

-Functionality of `operator-sdk generate olm-catalog` is now a branch in `operator-sdk build`, specifically when called with the `--gen-csv` flag; the former command no longer exists. `operator-sdk build quay.io/example/operator:v0.0.1 --gen-csv"` writes a CSV yaml file using the operators' current version to the `deploy/olm-catalog` directory by default. `deploy` is the standard location for all manifests and scripts required to deploy an operator.
+Functionality of `operator-sdk generate olm-catalog` is now in `operator-sdk build --gen-csv`; the former command no longer exists. `operator-sdk build quay.io/example/operator:v0.0.1 --gen-csv` writes a CSV yaml file using the operators' current version to the `deploy/olm-catalog` directory by default.
+Version is parsed from the image name argument, ex. `0.0.1` from `quay.io/example/operator:v0.0.1`.

+`deploy` is the standard location for all manifests required to deploy an operator.
 The SDK can use data from manifests in `deploy` to write a CSV.
-Users may have different requirements for what should (not) be included in a CSV, and can configure CSV composition via `deploy/olm-catalog/csv-config.yaml`, described below.
+Exactly three types of manifests are required to generate a CSV: `operator.yaml`, `*_{crd,cr}.yaml`, and RBAC role files, ex. `role.yaml`.
+Users may have different versioning requirements for these files and can configure CSV which specific files are included in `deploy/olm-catalog/csv-config.yaml`, described below.

 Assuming all configuration defaults are used, `operator-sdk build` will call `scaffold.Execute()`, which will either: